 The Lancer Feed put out an optional form, to which Lancer’s could respond anonymously, from Sept.
 27-Oct.
 16 asking students questions about their political involvement and opinions.
 The Lancer Feed shared the poll via social media, posters and in-person during lunches Oct.
 16. In total, 393 Lancers responded to the poll.

 According to the Tufts Center for Information and Research on Civic Learning and Engagement, compared to the 2020 election, the number of Missouri registered voters between ages 18-19 has decreased by 7%.
-For voters between the ages between 18-29 there are 2% less registered voters in Missouri.
+For voters between the ages of 18-29 there are 2% less registered voters in Missouri.
 However, data shows this is not an isolated issue.
 Nationally, only nine states have seen an increase in the number of registered youth voters.

 In an attempt to help bridge this gap, LHS invited the League of Women voters to assist eligible students in registering to vote and answering any questions during lunch Sept.
 30.